-This mental health first aid training is for SENCOs, teachers and practitioners working in both mainstream and special educational settings.
-It is an internationally recognised training course, designed to teach people
+This two day mental health first aid training is for SENCOs, teachers and practitioners working in both mainstream and special educational settings.
+The training is taking place on the 24th and

-This mental health first aid training is for SENCOs, teachers and practitioners working in both mainstream and special educational settings.
+This two day mental health first aid training is for SENCOs, teachers and practitioners working in both mainstream and special educational settings.

 It is an internationally recognised training course, designed to teach people how to spot the signs and symptoms of mental ill health and provide help on a first aid basis.
 At MHFA England we offer a range of courses tailored for people who teach, work, live with and care for young people aged 8 to 18.